Psoriasis in the ear - featured image

 Genetic factors may contribute to the chance of developing psoriasis in areas like the scalp, elbows, or ears.
 These genetic factors include changes in the immune system and skin cells.
 It is estimated that up to 70% of psoriasis cases are attributed to genetic factors.

-Research has identified several genes associated with psoriasis, including the human leukocyte antigen (HLA) genes, which play a crucial role in the immune system.
+Several genes are linked to psoriasis.
+This includes the HLA genes, important for the immune system.
 HLA genes help the immune system recognize foreign substances like bacteria and viruses.
 Specific HLA genes are more prevalent in people with psoriasis.
 These genes trigger the immune system to attack healthy skin cells, leading to psoriasis symptoms.

 Ear psoriasis can cause blockages in the ears causing hearing loss